Double storey extensions are a cost-effective way to extend, and a sensible alternative to moving house, when you’re ready to size up.

 To be on the safe side, it's worth budgeting at the very least £70,000 to £80,000 for a two storey extension with a standard finish and a footprint of 4m x 5m.
 This excludes interior fit-out costs (more on those below).

 For an accurate estimate of how much your single storey extension will cost, use our extension cost calculator.

-Professional, planning and other fees for two storey extensions
+Professional, planning and other two storey extension costs to consider

-Other associated costs for a double storey extension could add up to another £25,000, if you were to include the majority of these fees (not all of which will be necessary, depending on what you are planning):
+Other associated costs for double storey extensions could add up to another £25,000, if you were to include the majority of these fees (not all of which will be necessary, depending on what you are planning):

 - Architects’ fees, which will be around three to seven per cent of the construction cost; planning drawings and construction drawings cost around £2,700 each.
 You can get in touch with architectural technologists on CIAT and architects via Architects Register or RIBA;

 - Structural engineers' fees cost around £500 to £1,000 (if roof joists and foundations are specified);